"The truth about rage is that it only dissolves when it is really heard and understood, without reservation." - Carl

 neural pathways to control themselves as we do.
 (And please note that we don't always regulate our anger very well, even as adults!)
 The best

-for your child to express those tangled, angry, hurt feelings.
+to express those tangled, angry, hurt feelings.
 After we support kids through a tantrum, they feel closer to us and more trusting.
-They
+They feel less wound-up

 8. Remember that anger is a defense against threat.
 It comes from our "fight, flight or freeze" response.
 We often overreact as if our

-old feelings.
-In other words, your angry child really is not a threat to your safety or well-being.
+feelings.
+In other words, your angry child really is not actually a threat to your safety or well-being.
+Just notice if you feel like they are, and

 also be that he's lugging around a full emotional backpack, and just needs to express those old tears and fears.
 A new disappointment can feel like